catastrophe-brandon/linknotfound/README.md

 <br><br><br>
 [<img src="docs/img/pnf.jpg" width="250"/>](logo)<br>
 _Life is too short to be serious all the time!
 So, if you can't laugh at yourself, call me...
-I'll laugh at you._
+I'll laugh with you._